 Jane Brody wrote an article in The New York Times called “Learning from Our Parents’ Heart Health Mistakes.”
-She argues that despite decades of advice to change our diet and lifestyle in order to reduce our risk of heart disease, we still depend far too much on drugs and expensive procedures like stents.
+She argues that despite decades of advice to change our diet and lifestyle in order to reduce our risk of heart disease and improve our heart health, we still depend far too much on drugs and expensive procedures like stents.

 Too often, the American approach to heart disease amounts to shutting the barn door after the horse has escaped.